 Have designated PIC as well as emergency procedures ready on Owner’s side if an accident should occur with or involving the vessel.

 Contact Owners P&I club when considered prudent, and coordinate and make available necessary resources to correct the situation swiftly and economically.

 He established Sea World Management SAM/Monaco in 1990 and he is currently the Company’s CEO.
 Prior to co-founding SWM, Roberto was since 1985 heading up the commercial activities of Societa Commerciale Marittima with a fleet of 40 tankers.
 Through the years, Roberto has managed more than 240 tankers, with full Technical, Commercial and Corporate oversight, and maintains a special focus on the refined Petroleum, Vegetable and Palm Oil trade.

 Senior finance professional with +17 years progressive experience with finance, strategy and management from the shipping & energy industry.
 Previous roles include VP Head of corporate finance & treasury with GasLog Ltd., a leading NYSE listed LNG shipping company.
 Thomas originally started his career at A.P.
 Moller-Maersk where he was head of Strategic Planning – M&A at Maersk Tankers.
 He holds a M.Sc.
 Degree in Economics from University of Copenhagen and has completed courses at Harvard Business School.

 Joined SWM in March 2017 as commercial manager.
-Previously was a Sr. Operator with d’Amico Tankers.
+Previously, he was a Sr. Operator with d’Amico Tankers.
 Prior to shipping, he held senior consulting positions with Booz Allen Hamilton, Raytheon, and BearingPoint Inc. in Washington, D.C. for the United States government in the realm of national security and international affairs.
 Jonathan holds B.A. and M.A. degrees from the Johns Hopkins University, and has completed courses at UCONN and University of Monaco schools of business.